arju88nair/projectCulminate/README.md

 To be done in future:
+1) FeedParser tag feature to not to crawl already crawled feeds
-1) Have to include asynchio to increase performance
+2) Have to include asynchio to increase performance
-2) Have to train a model to weed out fake,corrupted,incomplete
+3) Have to train a model to weed out fake,corrupted,incomplete

 Update: